carlosfelipespinola/flashcards/README.md

 # Arquitetura

-/ domain - contém as regras de negócio, não dependem de nenhuma biblioteca externa
+/ domain - defines the business logic of the application.
-/ data - contém as classes responsáveis pelo acesso aos dados
+/ data - contains everything related to data access.
-/ ui - contém tudo relacionado a interface de usuário
+/ ui - contains everything related to user interface.
+/ services - contains services that communicates directly with the platform.